Understanding Consumer Behavior to Convert More Customers

 The researchers found that this was because group members did not take the critiques from the devil’s advocate as seriously, and since the group was now bringing up (and subsequently dismissing) possible alternatives or flaws, they were much more confident in their original stance.

-For marketers, this offers a much less scandalous opportunity: playing devil’s advocate to your own products potential shortcomings. (“Some have said that my product is too complicated, but here’s why it isn’t...”)
+For marketers, this offers a much less scandalous opportunity: Playing devil’s advocate to your own products potential shortcomings ( e.g. “Some have said that my product is too complicated, but here’s why it isn’t.”).
 This can actually enhance your persuasive efforts as people see their concerns addressed before they buy.

-Playing the role of devil’s advocate has been found to increase people’s resolve in their decision making, not hinder it.
+The Bottom Line: Playing the role of devil’s advocate has been found to increase people’s resolve in their decision making — not hinder it.
 Be your own devil’s advocate and back up typical objections with solutions to dismiss your customers’ apprehensions.

-What’s the number #1 thing that creates loyal customers?
-No surprise, it’s the social construct of reciprocity.
+What’s the number-one thing that creates loyal customers?
+It’s the social construct of reciprocity.

 In a study by psychologist Norbert Schwarz, he found that as little as 10 cents was enough to change the outlooks of participants who found the money by surprise, creating a more positive view of their day due to this small high-point.